Media Mining Memory – Nigeria

 From national media to Enugu’s mining afterlives

-Move from the aggregated national dataset into site-specific storytelling, and learn more about the research project behind this repository.
+Move from the national dataset into site-specific storytelling and learn more about the research project.

 (Un)Known Memories exhibit

-An Enugu-focused digital exhibit that weaves together maps, photographs, hydrological plans, and media fragments to ask what coal memory remembers – and what it forgets.
+An Enugu-focused digital exhibit weaving together maps, photographs, plans, and media fragments.